-Both the chuck and the plate have straight bones, and usually at least 1-2 inches of meat on them.
+Both the chuck and the plate have straight bones and usually at least 1-2 inches of meat.

-Their high meat content makes them great for marinating prior to grilling or smoking.
-Similarly, their rich beef flavor makes them very popular in Korean cooking, as it matches well with the deep flavors of gochujang sauce.
+Their high meat content makes them great for marinating before grilling or smoking.
+Similarly, their rich beef flavor makes them very popular in Korean cooking as it matches well with the deep flavors of gochujang sauce.

 Plate Short Ribs